 After coming in from checking the boxes, Rob and I shared a snack of Chipotle Black Bean Dip and a few Mexicana Margaritas in quiet celebration of our afternoon finds and with hope of reporting successful nesting attempts.

-- Chipotle Black Bean Dip is quick and easy to whip up and is versatile enough to be slathered on nachos, quesadillas, burritos, tacos or shared simply as a dip with a Mexicana Margarita or Strawberry Mojito and your love.
+- Chipotle Black Bean Dip is quick and easy to whip up and is versatile enough to be slathered on nachos, quesadillas, burritos, Sweet Potato Breakfast Tacos or shared simply as a dip with a Mexicana Margarita or Strawberry Mojito and your love.

 - If you like spicy things, take the heat up by adding more adobo and chipotle chilies.
 This can easily be reduced as well while still enjoying a bit of spicy without it being over the top.

 - This dip packs with ease for road trips and picnics!

 Chipotle Black Bean Dip Recipe